Dr Debbie Kolb runs her own private family medicine practice.

 3. Start saving early and live a balanced life so that you can have the freedom to cut back your hours or even choose to retire at a younger age!

-In what ways have you found Joy in private practice despite the challenges?
+In what ways did you found Joy in private practice despite the challenges?

 My husband often says with private practice comes great risk but also great reward.
-I feel so blessed to be able to set my own schedule and plan it around my children and family activities.
-I have wonderful patients who have been with me for over twenty years and say they miss me when I am occasionally out of the office but look forward to hearing about our travels when we return.
+I feel so blessed I was able to set my own schedule and plan it around my children and family activities.
+I had wonderful patients who had been with me for over twenty years and said they missed me when I was occasionally out of the office but looked forward to hearing about our travels when we returned.
+Mindset is critical.
 There are challenges in all jobs.
-I take care of many people in different vocations who also work weekends and nights and have high-pressure jobs where many lives depend on the decisions they make.
+I took care of many people in different vocations who also worked weekends and nights and had high-pressure jobs where many lives depended on the decisions they made.
 The grass is not always “greener” and I think mindfulness and coaching are tremendous strategies for helping one continue to find joy in one's work.
-I am very fortunate that our local medical community has prioritized self-care for physicians and other healthcare workers with regular programs, book clubs, meetings, and social events.
+I am very fortunate that our local medical community has prioritized self-care for physicians and other healthcare workers with regular programs like “Live Well,” book clubs, meetings, and social events.

-How do you balance or integrate work with life outside?
+How did you balance or integrate work with life outside?

-I am continuously working on this one!
-I often ask my patients, “What are you doing for fun?” and I try to remember to prioritize that myself.
-My husband and I like to always keep a “trip on the books” and travel planning is a nice distraction for my brain.
-We plan to celebrate our 25th anniversary next month with a Viking cruise in Germany!
-I am working on regular exercise and prioritizing sleep and have a “hard stop” at 9 p.m. to read a book for pleasure for an hour before bed instead of continuing to work on my charts.
+I often asked my patients, “What are you doing for fun?” and I tried to remember to prioritize that myself.
+My husband and I liked to always keep a “trip on the books” and travel planning was a nice distraction for my brain.
+We celebrated our 25th anniversary two years ago with a Viking cruise in Germany and are planning a cruise up the coast of New England and Canada to see the fall colors this October!
+I committed to regular exercise and prioritizing sleep and had a “hard stop” at 9 p.m. to read a book for pleasure for an hour before bed instead of continuing to work on my charts.

 Anything else that you'd like to share?